 Configuring VMware ESXi/vCenter Backup ensures the protection of your virtual infrastructure, including ESXi hosts and vCenter Server.
 With customizable backup schedules, retention policies, and recovery options, this process safeguards your virtual ...

-The BDRSuite Getting Started Guide provides a comprehensive walkthrough of the entire backup and recovery setup process.
-Covering all BDRSuite modules, this guide helps users configure, manage, and optimize their data protection environment.
+The BDRShield Getting Started Guide provides a comprehensive walkthrough of the entire backup and recovery setup process.
+Covering all BDRShield modules, this guide helps users configure, manage, and optimize their data protection environment.
 It ...

-What is the BDRSuite Free Edition?
-The BDRSuite Free Edition is a no-cost version of BDRSuite that allows users to back up a limited number of workloads (e.g., virtual machines, physical servers, or cloud workloads) for free.
-It’s designed for small ...
+What is the BDRShield Free Edition?
+The BDRShield Free Edition is a no-cost version of BDRShield that allows users to back up a limited number of workloads—across endpoints, virtual machines, Microsoft 365, Google Workspace, and cloud VMs—without ...